Puppygames/thjson/README.md

 Essentially any value that is parsed as a string that then starts to define a map with the opening curly brace, becomes instead a class, of a type name which is the string so far.
 No whitespace is allowed in the type name unless it is quoted.

+We can do the same for arrays - define a class type for the array.
+We don't actually check that the elements themselves conform to the type - indeed we don't do anything with the class type name other than pass it to the stream listener:

+    inventory: item [sword, axe, shoes, tea, "no tea"]

 The streaming parser presented here is pretty high-speed and generates almost no garbage.
 In fact it only even has to allocate any objects if you start using escapes in string data.
 It otherwise accepts UTF-8 data as a byte[] array, which can be in either Windows, *nix or Mac line ending format, and will fire off a streamed sequence of events to a listener pointing at subsections of the input array as tokens.

 In the git repository there's an example listener that converts the stream of tokens into a Google Json object.
+Classes are converted into JSON objects by simply creating a property called "class":

+    "left_hand":{
+        "class":"sword",
+        "damage":3,
+        "weight":"1kg"
+    }

+Lists create an object of class "array" with a property "elements":

+    "inventory":{
+        "class":"array",
+        "elements":
+            [
+                "sword",
+                "axe",
+                "shoes",
+                "tea",
+                "no tea"
+            ]
+        }

+That's not the "definitive" way to do it but it's what the example listener does.
 That's about it really.

+Note that there isn't a complementary THJSON writer in this repository... the stream reader presented here is "lossy" in that it discards comments and whitespace.
+It probably wouldn't be too hard to create a writer.
+Maybe that's next.

+Cas :)